canjs/canjs/guides/plugins.md

 ## Grunt work flow

-Now that you have developed a plugin, tests and examples, it's time to build the plugin using Grunt.
+Now that you have developed a plugin, tests and examples, it’s time to build the plugin using Grunt.
 The following commands are available:

 Run jsbeautifier and JSHint: